 - List down all the current and future projects.

-- List down all the probable opportunities which are in the pipeline.
+- List down all the potential opportunities which are in the pipeline.

 - Categorize the projects into Billable, Strategic and Non-Billable Projects

-- Prioritise your projects for better Capacity Planning
+- Prioritize your projects for better Capacity Planning Process

 Forecast Resource Demand